 There can be a host of reasons why your light is not charging.
 Here are some techniques to help you troubleshoot.

 1. Try a different power source.
-If you always charge through your computer/laptop try using a 2 amp wall socket charger to confirm that it is the light and not a USB port issue.
-A computer's USB port is usually only active when the computer is opened up and many times don't provide proper amperage.
-There are also many knock-off wall adapters that either don't provide enough current or break after a short period of time.
+If you charge through your computer/laptop try using a 2 amp wall socket charger to confirm that it is not a USB port issue.
+A computer's USB port is usually only active when the computer is on (not hibernating) and many times don't provide adequate amperage to begin with.
+There are also many knock-off wall adapters you can find online and at the checkout lines of grocery stores that either don't provide enough current or break after a short period of time.
+Be sure to use a trusted brand for best results.
+Lastly, even though it may seem unnecessary, try a different wall socket all together.
+You could be unaware that a fuse is blown in your house or there is an underlying wiring issue with that particular outlet you are using.

 Urban light charge indicators are known to blink green and red if the current is not sufficient.
 The light will also simultaneously enter Travel Lock-out mode if the light is plugged into an outlet or computer with amperage below .5amps.